TeamRedDragon/RedDragon-Marvelous-Machines/README.md

 A mod for Minecraft that adds a lot of **farming related machines**, aiming to further extend the capabilities introduced by [Tech Reborn](https://github.com/TechReborn/TechReborn).

-It includes new machines like:
+Marvelous machines introduces new blocks like:

 * [Planter](../../wiki/Planter): Allows planting food crops and tree saplings automatically.
 * [Fertilizer](../../wiki/Fertilizer): Allows automated fertilization of food crops and tree saplings when provided with enough bonemeal.